Stereoscopy: Head-mounted displays

 The user typically wears a helmet or glasses with two small LCD or OLED displays with magnifying lenses, one for each eye.
 The technology can be used to show stereo films, images or games, but it can also be used to create a virtual display.
 Head-mounted displays may also be coupled with head-tracking devices, allowing the user to "look around" the virtual world by moving their head, eliminating the need for a separate controller.
 Performing this update quickly enough to avoid inducing nausea in the user requires a great amount of computer image processing.
 If six axis position sensing (direction and position) is used then wearer may move about within the limitations of the equipment used.
 Owing to rapid advancements in computer graphics and the continuing miniaturization of video and other equipment these devices are beginning to become available at more reasonable cost.

 Head-mounted or wearable glasses may be used to view a see-through image imposed upon the real world view, creating what is called augmented reality.
 This is done by reflecting the video images through partially reflective mirrors.
 The real world view is seen through the mirrors' reflective surface.
 Experimental systems have been used for gaming, where virtual opponents may peek from real windows as a player moves about.
 This type of system is expected to have wide application in the maintenance of complex systems, as it can give a technician what is effectively "x-ray vision" by combining computer graphics rendering of hidden elements with the technician's natural vision.
 Additionally, technical data and schematic diagrams may be delivered to this same equipment, eliminating the need to obtain and carry bulky paper documents.

 Augmented stereoscopic vision is also expected to have applications in surgery, as it allows the combination of radiographic data (CAT scans and MRI imaging) with the surgeon's vision.

-Virtual retinal displays

-A virtual retinal display (VRD), also known as a retinal scan display (RSD) or retinal projector (RP), not to be confused with a "Retina Display", is a display technology that draws a raster image (like a television picture) directly onto the retina of the eye.
-The user sees what appears to be a conventional display floating in space in front of them.
-For true stereoscopy, each eye must be provided with its own discrete display.
-To produce a virtual display that occupies a usefully large visual angle but does not involve the use of relatively large lenses or mirrors, the light source must be very close to the eye.
-A contact lens incorporating one or more semiconductor light sources is the form most commonly proposed.
-As of 2013, the inclusion of suitable light-beam-scanning means in a contact lens is still very problematic, as is the alternative of embedding a reasonably transparent array of hundreds of thousands (or millions, for HD resolution) of accurately aligned sources of collimated light.